sf-explorer/documentation/genai/9-faq.md

 - Data Cloud access (for analytics features)
 - Read access to AI metadata objects
 - API Enabled permission
-- A connected app for some features (see below)

 Contact your Salesforce administrator if you don't have these permissions.